fawda123/sgdepth_manu/tampa_comp.md

 Secchi data from the Tampa Bay Water Atlas ([link](http://www.tampabay.wateratlas.usf.edu/)) were obtained for all locations in the same years with seagrass coverage: 1988, 1990, 1992, 1994, 1996, 1999, 2001, 2004, 2006, 2008, and 2010.
-Secchi data with a minimum of then monthly observations were averaged within each year at each location.
+Secchi data with a minimum of ten monthly observations were averaged within each year at each location.

 Satellite data were available for 2003 through 2010, with four years overlapping with seagrass data.